-On the other hand, if you are looking to spice things up, you should book the Haunted Segway Tour of Greenville.
+On the other hand, if you want to spice things up, you should book the Haunted Segway Tour of Greenville.

-You will move across some of the scariest areas, including the Springwood Cemetery and the streets around the Reedy River banks.
+You will move across some scariest areas, including the Springwood Cemetery and the streets around the Reedy River banks.

 Finally, you can also rent good-old bicycles from Greenville Glides to paddle your way around the town.